 3. Offshore bonds are more cost effective than ever before.

-Increased transparency and market forces have had a positive impact on charging structures, and new breed solutions, like Old Mutual International’s Select Bond, takes this a step further; it has one simple competitive charging structure, no initial charge, no asset dealing charge, and no quarterly admin fee applied to the bond.
+Increased transparency and market forces have had a positive impact on charging structures, and new breed solutions, like Quilter International’s Select Bond, takes this a step further; it has one simple competitive charging structure, no initial charge, no asset dealing charge, and no quarterly admin fee applied to the bond.

 4. Offshore bonds enable clients to benefit from tax-efficiency and are not tax avoidance schemes.